jetyue04/Power_Outages_Impact/README.md

  'classifer__n_estimators': 200
 ```

 When comparing the training versus testing scores, we see a relatively high score for test data.
+ADD: 1000 ITERATIONS, 4000 IN TOTAL, HENCE LONG RUN TIME

 #### Training data:
 ```py